glennhenry/cs-notes/docs/computer-and-programming-fundamentals/08-programming-concepts/programming-concepts.md

   Example of a boolean variable : `bool correct = true`, a variable named `correct` has a boolean value of `true`.

+Some of these data types such as Integer, Float, Double, Character, Boolean are called **primitive data types**, which means they are basic built-in types provided by the programming language and are not composed of other types.
+Primitive types are used to represent fundamental data values and are usually the simplest and most efficient way to store and manipulate data.

 ### Operators

 Operators are symbols or keywords that are used to perform operations on data.
 When an operator is applied to two elements, it performs a specific operation and returns a resulting value.
 This value can then be stored in a variable or used in further computations.
 Some common type of operators :